LATE, LATE IN THE EVENING (1976)

 Late, Late in the Evening is Gladys Mitchell's 50th Mrs. Bradley novel, and its story takes place at a time early in the detective's career, before she earned the title of Dame Beatrice.
 Like The Rising of the Moon, much of this story is viewed through the eyes of a child, in this case ten-year old Margaret Clifton, and as with that earlier book, Miss Mitchell excels at capturing that perspective of wonder and innocence that disappears with the onset of adulthood.
 Everything, for the kids, is full of mystery and ritual in this town, and its inhabitants are defined by their eccentricities (the Widow Winter, who views all of her activities behind a forest of ferns from her front window; Mrs. Grant, a permanent fixture in the rocking chair on her doorstep, who "[declaims] to anybody who was passing, 'I hab de ague, bery bad, bery bad'").
 These chapters, for me, conjure up a sunny nostalgia for days no longer accessible except as memories, when the world was more simple because the viewpoint held by the child was a simple one.
 This successful days-gone-by homage creates an affinity in me for this book; it's one of a handful of Miss Mitchell's stories of which I'm most fond.

 It's also interesting to note this book's unique structure: when not narrated in the first person by Margaret, chapters take the form of personal letters from one person to another--sometimes suspects, and towards the end by Mrs. Bradley, sending her observations to a "Sir Walter."
 One chapter even contains the text of a local newspaper story on the murders.
-These written communications achieve something interesting, in my opinion: they give me the feeling of revisiting a past event by flipping through a sort of scrapbook.
+These written communications achieve something interesting: they give me the feeling of revisiting a past event by flipping through a sort of scrapbook.
 Margaret is telling her story as an adult, reflecting back to that childhood summer years ago; similarly, the letters and news columns collected here are relics of the past.
 Nothing intrudes narratively upon the idea that the letters are now thirty years old, and just as distant from that summer as Margaret's present reminiscences.
 It's an intriguing construct, expertly handled.

 The mystery story in this book is smart, coherent and sufficiently strange; quite good if not great.
 I still find Late, Late in the Evening's primary attraction its handling of childhood memory.
 Perhaps I enjoy this element because it reminds me of my own experiences spending weekends at my great-grandmother's house in a tiny Wisconsin farming town.
-Fascination in microcosm: the hitching post in front of the grocery store, the hole under the porch (snakes? money?), the barn with the broken window, the strange sound of the creamery's steam chimney, deafening to an eight-year old.
+Fascination in microcosm: the hitching post in front of the grocery store, the hole under the porch (snakes? treasure?), the barn with the broken window, the strange sound of the creamery's steam chimney, deafening to an eight-year old.
 I could revisit the town now as an adult, but obviously I wouldn't have the same experience.
 Gladys Mitchell ends her memory book on a beautiful note, acknowledging childhood's fleeting property.
 Margaret and Kenneth revisit Hill village on their bicycles the following year:

 "Well, let's spend our money at Mother Honour's," I said, "and then go back.
 Other people will be in Aunt Kirstie's and grandfather's so it wouldn't be fun.
 Even the hermit's cottage isn't there any more.
 Look!
 Do you see?
 They've pulled it down.
 Do you believe there was ever any treasure hidden in it?"